 - Go to Settings > Optimize Webfonts.

 - Click ‘Download Fonts’ and wait for the command to complete.
-Depending on the size of your list and the speed of your server, this might take a minute.
+Depending on the size of your list and the speed of your server, this might take a few minutes.
 The download counter underneath the button will give you a hint of its current status.

 - Click ‘Generate stylesheet’.